PhantasarProductions/cynthia/Readme.md

 # Leaderboards

+(This section is outdated.
+The old Anna system has been taken out of use, but what I'm gonna do next is not yet certain).
 Cynthia Johnson features leaderboards.
 Do you need less actions than others to solve a puzzle.
 Are you faster than other players?
 The game will show you the top 5, and the full lists can be viewed on http://utbbs.tbbs.nl/Game.php
 I must note that Anna lives on that server.
 Anna is a bot who kicks out cheaters.
 Anna will also delete inactive players, the amount of time she takes for that depends on how much you did already.
 If you value your privacy it can be wise not to enter you real name in the game, although I can delete it on request, I cannot guarantee some archive bot already picked it up (and be wise NEVER use your e-mail address as name).
 That's simply how the internet